 Developed in collaboration with Prof. Bram Koster's team at Leiden University Medical Centre (LUMC) in the Netherlands, the CMS196 is the result of 4 years of R&D.

-“The correlative stage was developed out of the necessity for a tool that uses fluorescence microscopy to help localize structures of interest in samples for high resolution cryo electron microscopy imaging.
-Over the years the system has evolved into an effective and efficient instrument that enables the imaging of cryo electron microscope images after light microscopy characterization routinely.”
+“The correlative stage was developed out of the necessity for a tool that uses fluorescence microscopy to help localise structures of interest in samples for high resolution cryo electron microscopy imaging.
+Over the years the system has evolved into an effective and efficient instrument that enables the imaging of cryo electron microscope images after light microscopy characterisation routinely.”
 Prof. A.J.
 Koster - LUMC

 Features / Highlights of the CMS196M

-- Self-contained cryo sample observation system with automatic top-up of the sample chamber with liquid nitrogen, keeping the sample vitrified at constant -196°C and avoiding contamination
+- Self-contained cryo sample observation system keeping the sample vitrified at constant -196°C and avoiding contamination

-- Integrated motorised XY stage with optical encoders for high precision movement and position readout of better than 1um
+- Integrated motorised XY stage with optical encoders for high precision movement and position readout of better than 1µm

 - Fully Automated XY Mapping

-- Mounting option for most upright microscopes from all major manufacturers
+- Mounting option for most research grade, upright microscopes from all major manufacturers

-- Self-aligning magnetic sample cassette system for up to three samples
+- Self-aligning magnetic sample cassette system for up to three sample grids

 - Support for EM-grids, Auto-Grids (FEI), Membrane carriers (Leica HPM100), Bessy grids, planchettes, CryoCapsule from CryoCapCell and custom sample holders, no need to handle bare grids